AnoraWu/Energy_Flux/README.md

 ### Folder Description:
 #### main_code
 This folder contains the main code used for data construction and analysis in the paper.
+Detailed description README.MD included in the folder.
 #### preliminary_analysis
 This folder contains the code used for doing preliminary analysis.
+Detailed description README.MD included in the folder.
 #### test
 This folder contains scripts used for testing.
 Self-use only.